I've spent my life working hard toward achieving my dreams and most especially

 I love to laugh and smile and I love to make others laugh and smile too.
 I’ve even been known to play a practical joke or two.
 So it’s only fitting, that I was born on April Fool’s Day – a day where giggles are meant to be.

 I come from a loving family of Finnish immigrants to Canada.
 A family dearly committed to each other and friends, to church and community; and most importantly, to God.
-And the lessons I learned as a child to always help others, were born from them.

 Like all teens growing up, I had drawn up the master plan for my life.
 I knew I wanted to go to university, have a business career, teach and travel.
-Maybe the opportunity even existed at some point to be a teacher and children’s author.
+Maybe the opportunity even existed at some point to be a children’s author.

 I always found the small creatures that scurry around the camp fascinating and the source of inspiration for these stories especially since I think the endless number of peanuts I’ve fed “Chippy” over the years will create a chipmunk the size of a raccoon someday.